Moving From the UK to the Basque Country

 Commuters mainly rely on public transport.
 There are two urban buses, running every 6 or 30 minutes, depending on which part of the city or outside the city you wish to get to.

 What’s more, the bus lines offer transport cards as well, and tickets cost nearly half the price of standard tickets.
-The city buses (Dbus) cards are called Mugi and you can find them at newsagents or at the city tourists information centres.
+The city buses (Dbus) cards are called Mugi, and you can find them at newsagents or at the city tourist information centres.

 Railways